Tacticity: Syndiotactic polymers

 In syndiotactic or syntactic macromolecules the substituents have alternate positions along the chain.
 The macromolecule comprises 100% r diads, though IUPAC also allows the term for macromolecules with at least 95% r diads if that looser usage is explained.
-Syndiotactic polystyrene, made by metallocene catalysis polymerization, is crystalline with a melting point of 161 °C. Gutta percha is also an example syndiotactic polymer.
+Syndiotactic polystyrene, made by metallocene catalysis polymerization, is crystalline with a melting point of 270 °C and a glass transition temperature (Tg) of about 100 °C. Gutta percha is also an example syndiotactic polymer.

 Atactic polymers

 In atactic macromolecules the substituents are placed randomly along the chain.
 The percentage of m diads is understood to be between 45 and 55% unless otherwise specified, but it could be any value other than 0 or 100% if that usage is clarified.
 With the aid of spectroscopic techniques such as NMR, it is possible to pinpoint the composition of a polymer in terms of the percentages for each triad.

 Polymers that are formed by free-radical mechanisms, such as polyvinyl chloride are usually atactic.
 Due to their random nature atactic polymers are usually amorphous.
 In hemi-isotactic macromolecules every other repeat unit has a random substituent.

 Atactic polymers such as polystyrene (PS) are technologically very important.
 It is possible to obtain syndiotactic polystyrene using a Kaminsky catalyst, but most industrial polystyrene produced is atactic.
 The two materials have very different properties because the irregular structure of the atactic version makes it impossible for the polymer chains to stack in a regular fashion: whereas syndiotactic PS is a semicrystalline material, the more common atactic version cannot crystallize and forms a glass instead.
-This example is quite general in that many polymers of economic importance are atactic glass formers.